MATCHMAKER

 A. In common with many other communications disciplines, there are several working definitions of public affairs.
 This definition was not drawn up during the Lobbying Bill process as an attempt to redefine the discipline but to capture the basic essence of the practice and to distil it into a form of words that can be used in a professional or legislative context.

-Q. Why define public affairs?
-Why not define public affairs practitioners?
+Q. Why not define public affairs practitioners?

 A. We believe that defining the act of public affairs rather than the type of person or service provider who conducts public affairs, is a better and fairer way of achieving transparency in public affairs.
 If you define the act first, then it is easier to define who should be on the Public Affairs Register based on what they do.

-Q. Coverage of the new Public Affairs Code has noted that the definition is only 61 words long: can you explain the clauses and sub clauses?
+Q. Coverage of the Public Affairs Code has noted that the definition is only 61 words long: can you explain the clauses and sub clauses?

 A. The clauses and sub clauses are designed to make it as robust as possible and to eliminate loopholes that might be inadvertently created.
 It sets out the context and provides the basis for certain common-sense exceptions: this definition of public affairs was original drawn up during the Lobbying Bill process and was intended to be inserted into legislation.
 The core of the definition is captured in the following lines: “’public affairs’ means activities which are carried out in the course of a business for the purpose of— (a) influencing government, or (b) advising others how to influence government”.
 This may not satisfy certain observer about the scope, scale, and detail of the services provided in the public affairs industry, but we believe it captures the essence of public affairs in a way that works in a professional and legislative context.